mdn/content/files/en-us/web/api/contactaddress/region/index.md

 {{securecontext_header}}{{APIRef("Contact Picker API")}}{{SeeCompatTable}}

 The read-only **`region`** property of the {{domxref("ContactAddress")}} interface returns a string containing the top-level administrative subdivision of the country in which the address is located.
-For example, this may be a state, province, oblast, or prefecture.
+This may be a state, province, oblast, or prefecture.

 ## Value